danielsaidi/website_danielsaidi/_bands/kollektivet.md

 ---
 name: Kollektivet
-year-from: 2001
+last-updated: 2007
 ---

-I started Saidi och Kollektivet in 2001, after writing Swedish songs on my own for many years.
-The first autum 2001 lineup was small, with me and Lars Forsell trying out songs with a couple of drummers and basists, without reaching a final result.
+I started Kollektivet in 2001, after writing Swedish songs for many years.
+The first 2001 lineup was small, with me and Lars Forsell trying out songs without reaching a recorded result.

-The second lineup was formed in autumn 2002 and recorded one demo before many of us went travelling or studying abroad.
-Ater that, members varied with a solid code.
-We released four demos and performed a lot, but decided to stop in 2007.
-It was a great time and I am fortunate to have shared it with all wonderful people involved.
+The second 2002 lineup recorded a demo before many of us went travelling or studying abroad.
+After that, members varied with a solid code.
+We released four demos and performed a lot until we decided to call it quits in 2007.
+It was a great time and I am fortunate to have shared it with all the wonderful people involved.